chrisdias2311/UniEx_backend-/README.md

 - [ ] downloads manager for the website (a personal file system to manage enotes/ study material / previous papers)
 - [ ] *providing direct download and direct viewing of uploaded data
 - [ ] website monitoring (image monitoring)
+- [ ] algorithm for e notes based on class and branch

 ## future changes:
 - [ ] tokenization for sessions